Indicators on Regulatory Impact of Sectoral Regulation (REGIMPACT)

 Reference: Alemani, E., Caroline Klein, Isabell Koske, Cristiana Vitale, Isabelle Wanner (2013), "New Indicators of Competition Law and Policy in 2013 for OECD and non-OECD Countries", OECD Economics Department Working Papers No. 1104.

-Indicators in Excel
+Indicator Database in Excel

 Foreign Direct Investment Regulatory Restrictiveness Index (FDI Index)